-Now that you have captured some soldiers or bandits, what do you do with them?
-The simplest way to deal with them is to head to the biggest town nearby.
-These towns have taverns where you can ransom some or all of the prisoners you have, in exchange for gold.
+If you don't fancy recruiting any of them as troops, then the simplest way to deal with your prisoners is to ransom them.
+Head to the biggest town nearby and you'll find a tavern where you can ransom some or all of the prisoners you have, in exchange for gold.

 How much gold you get is dependent on the prisoners you have.
 Looters are worth practically nothing, but if you manage to capture a highly specialised soldier, or even a lord/noble, then they are worth significantly more gold.